THIS TOPIC APPLIES TO: SQL Server Reporting Services (2016 and later) Power BI Report Server

 Custom Parameters Pane: You can now customize the parameters pane.
 Using the design surface in Report Builder, you can drag a parameter to a specific column and row in the parameters pane.
 You can add and remove columns to change the layout of the pane.
 For more information, see Customize the Parameters Pane in a Report (Report Builder).

-High DPI Support: Report Builder for SQL Server 2017 supports High DPI (Dots Per Inch) scaling and devices.
+High DPI Support: Report Builder supports High DPI (Dots Per Inch) scaling and devices.
 For more information on High DPI, see the following:

 What's New in Analysis Services